Intervals and factors in the Bruhat order: Introduction

 The Bruhat order gives a graded poset structure to any Coxeter group, where the rank of an element is the element's length.
 The Bruhat order of $\mf{S}_4$ is depicted in Figure~\ref{fig:s4}.
 Of course, Definition~\ref{defn:bruhat} can be stated analogously in terms of reduced decompositions.

 The Bruhat order gives a partial ordering to the permutations of a given set.
 Another way to describe it is as a subword order on reduced decompositions/words.
 Dyer studied intervals in the Bruhat order for all finite Coxeter groups, showing that there are only finitely many non-isomorphic intervals of any given length \cite{dyer}.
 Jantzen and Hultman have classified all possible length $4$ intervals, as well as the length $5$ intervals in the symmetric group \cite{hultman1, hultman2, jantzen}.
-A special class of intervals, the principal order ideals, were studied by the author in \cite{patt-bru}.
+The special class of intervals for which the minimal element is the identity, known as principal order ideals and defined formally in Definition~\ref{defn:poi}, were studied by the author in \cite{patt-bru}.
 As is obvious from Table~\ref{table:counting intervals and pois}, there are intervals in $\mf{S}_n$ that never appear as principal order ideals.

 \begin{ex} The interval $[2143, 4231]$ in the Bruhat order of $\mf{S}_4$, depicted in Figure~\ref{fig:2143,4231}, never appears as a principal order ideal in the Bruhat order of any symmetric group. \end{ex}